Heartland Financial announces $280 million acquisition of Texas bank

 A Dubuque-based financial institution plans to acquire a Texas-based bank holding company in a $280 million deal.

-Heartland Financial USA and AIM Bancshares this afternoon announced that they had entered into a definitive merger agreement.
+Heartland Financial USA and AIM Bancshares announced Thursday that they had entered into a definitive merger agreement.
 Heartland will acquire ABI and its wholly owned subsidiary, AimBank.

 Headquartered in Levelland, Texas, AimBank is a full-service community bank with about $1.8 billion in assets, according to a press release.